indie-mirror/indienet-docs/content/magic-website-factory/api.en.md

 ## Authentication

-All call between servers MUST pass a cryptographically-secure shared secret access token for authentication.
+All calls between servers MUST pass a cryptographically-secure shared secret access token for authentication.
 The secret access token is created and initially communicated out of band via a cryptographically secure channel between Hallo.gent (Smart Citizen Lab at Stad Gent) and the Magic Website Factory (Combell).
 For authentication purposes, the secret access token is provided in the Authorization header of all calls between the servers.

 ```
 Authorization: Bearer <secret-access-token>